 If you’d like to reference this list of positive adjectives to describe a child, make sure to grab the free printable!
-It’s housed in the member’s Resource Library along with many other free printables and patterns.

 This poster of positive adjectives matches a set of the growth mindset poster printables I shared recently.
 Make sure to download them, too, while you’re in the resource library!